-By Dr Kulkarni's definition, cognition is a direct link to creativity.
+By Dr. Kulkarni's definition, cognition is a direct link to creativity.
 "What you're tapping into is that capacity for abstract thinking and to extend the thought processes out of the box," she explained.

-This would seem to suggest that flushing my body with synthetic oestrogen boosts my creative process, which is consistent with other evidence in the area.
+This would seem to suggest that flushing my body with synthetic estrogen boosts my creative process, which is consistent with other evidence in the area.
 A study published in 2012 from the National Autonomous University of Mexico also suggests a correlation between sexual hormones and creative performance, while another, slightly older piece of research from Germany's Medical University of Lübeck discovered that creativity among participants during the follicular phase (just before menstruation) was increased when compared to those not taking the pill.

 The challenge with linking the pill and creativity, however, is that creativity isn't consistently defined.
 Whether it's the physical act of building something or the innovation required for high-level thinking, creativity encompasses a broad range of skills.
 Some studies such as at University of Lübeck test "divergent" thinking, whereas Jayashri's study tests cognition through reactions, attention span, and visual memory.

 The link between the pill and creativity is also an area of interest outside traditional medicine.
 Lisa Lister is a UK-based menstrual health practitioner.
-She has published several self-help books for teens and adults, and looks to ancient times, the phases of the moon and other spiritual practices for guidance.
+She has published several self-help books for teens and adults, and looks to ancient times, the phases of the moon, and other spiritual practices for guidance.
 According to her however, any medication that disconnects the body from its evolutionary settings will have an overall negative affect.
 "Using your menstrual flow as a way to understand your creative flow is key.
 If you take the pill, you numb that whole experience," she said.

 For Lisa, the contraceptive pill is a way of trying to "keep up" in a masculine world.
 "Keep doing, keep achieving, keep succeeding… we're not allowing for that ebb and flow which we're experiencing in our body every single month."